cyrusimap/cyrus-sasl/docsrc/sasl/installation.rst

 Configuration
 -------------

 There are two main ways to configure the SASL library for a given application.
 The first (and typically easiest) is to make use of the application's configuration files.
-Provided the application supports it (via the `SASL_CB_GETOPT` callback), please refer to that documetation for how to supply SASL options.
+Provided the application supports it (via the `SASL_CB_GETOPT` callback), please refer to that documentation for how to supply SASL options.

 Alternatively, Cyrus SASL looks for configuration files in `/usr/lib/sasl/Appname.conf` where Appname is settable by the application (for example, Sendmail 8.10 and later set this to "Sendmail").